 For our European customers, with EU Data Privacy mandates, Wrike is compliant with EU - U.S. Privacy Shield, Swiss - U.S. Privacy Shield as well as providing a EU data center location that retains customer sensitive data within the EU.

 Wrike hosts their servers in locked cages within data centers located in the U.S and EU:

-- Two trusted data centers in the U.S are compliant with SSAE 16 Type II and ISO 27001 standard, and in geographically dispersed locations (in San Jose, California and Reston, Virginia) with data replication between them.
+- Trusted Data Center in the U.S is compliant with SSAE 16 Type II and ISO 27001 standard, and is located in San Jose, California.

-- Wrike's European Data Center is hosted in Amsterdam and is also compliant with ISO 27001 and ISAE 3402 standards (equivalent to SSAE 16 SOC 2).
+- Wrike's European Data Center is hosted in Amsterdam, Netherlands and is also compliant with ISO 27001 and ISAE 3402 standards (equivalent to SSAE 16 SOC 2).
 This data center is isolated and retains customer and sensitive data within EU only.

 These facilities feature 24/7 manned security, fully redundant power backup systems, physical access controls, biometric authentication systems, extensive seismic bracing, the latest in early-detection smoke and fire alarms, and digital surveillance systems.
 All server and network components are constantly monitored by internal Wrike staff and by the colocation providers.